 To stimulate interest in a career in brain science and medicine through pre-college exposure to a professional academic research and clinical environment combined with short- and long term mentoring, educational resources and encouragement.

 Vision: a workforce of qualified clinicians and researchers from diverse backgrounds built through a workplace mentoring program.

-Target: junior and senior minority students with strong academic records and an interest in science and/or medicine.
+Target: junior and senior underrepresented students with strong academic records and an interest in science and/or medicine.

-Mission: juniors or seniors from Baltimore City schools are paired with a faculty member in Neurology, Neuroscience or Psychiatry for 8 weeks in the summer.
+Mission: juniors or seniors from Baltimore City schools are paired with a faculty member in the neurological sciences for 8 weeks in the summer.
 Interns shadow doctors in the clinic and conduct a short-term mentored clinical or basic science research project.
 Interns receive a stipend.

-Short-term Goals: over an 8-week period provide an immersion experience in a specific area of brain medicine and research in which students gain critical thinking skills and employ the scientific method in the responsible conduct of research, gain critical thinking skills and interact with and be mentored by Hopkins faculty in a professional workplace environment.
+Short-term Goals: over an 8-week period provide an immersion experience in a specific area of brain medicine and research in which students will create individual career development plans, learn about and employ the scientific method in the responsible conduct of research, gain critical thinking skills and interact with and be mentored by Hopkins faculty in a professional workplace environment.

-Long-term Goals: to increase the pool of qualified candidates in the neurological sciences and medicine by 10-years post-internship through career-long mentoring.
+Long-term Goals: to increase in a significant way the pool of qualified underrepresented candidates in the neurological sciences and medicine by 10-years post-internship through career-long mentoring and sponsorship.

-Student nominations are being accepted for the 2014 internship.
-The JHIBS s program is in its 8th year, and begins June 15, 2015 (if no snow days are used).
+Student nominations are being accepted for the 2015 internship.
+The JHIBS s program is in its 9th year, and begins June 15, 2015 (if no snow days are used).